MichaelCurrin/netlify-auth-quickstart/docs/setup-and-run.md

 1. Set up an account on [Auth0](https://auth0.com).
     - A free account will be fine - it allows thousands of request a month on the free tier.
+    - Sign up with your GitHub account if you like , for passwordless sign in.
+1. Create a tenant.
+    - You might want to keep the generated default one as your dev environment. e.g. `dev-x1rgzxvi.us.auth0.com` for this tutorial.
+    - This can't be renamed.
+    - You can make new ones later for staging and production. e.g. `my-app.eu.auth0.com`.
 1. Go to Applications tab and create an application.
 1. Configure it.
 Example values:
     - Name: `Netlify Auth Quickstart`